Viðareiði with surrounding landscpae

 Make sure to visit these untouched attractions in the Faroe Islands.
 These are the sights that most visitors to the Faroe Islands want to explore during their stay in the unspoiled North Atlantic archipelago.

 Exploring the Faroe Islands is time well spent.
 More than anything, these isles are an outdoor paradise.
 So, without further ado, here are the 11 best attractions for the perfect Faroe Islands vacation.
+Kick-start your travel plans by selecting some favourites from the list.

 1. Múlafossur Waterfall